 What’s black and white and sunny all over?
 A felt-wrapped wreath with a bright sunflower accent!
 This wreath was inspired by my very happy childhood memories of big sunflowers in our backyard.
 Visit my blog to see how I made it!

-In an effort to spruce up my front porch, I made this Americana wreath to celebrate the 4th of July with a fresh and flowery summer feel.
-Visit my blog to see how I created it using a Smoothfoam ruled wreath form.
+In an effort to spruce up my front porch, I made this DIY Americana wreath to celebrate the 4th of July with a fresh and flowery summer feel.
+Visit my blog to see how I created this patriotic wreath craft using a Smoothfoam ruled wreath form.

 Now’s the perfect time to pick up some stars and stripes novelty fabrics and make a quick and easy patriotic wreath to hang for Independence Day.
 Head over to my blog to see how I made mine – and then let’s get to marching!
 Three cheers for the red, white and blue!